rootstrap/yaaf/README.md

 ### #save!

-The `.save!` method is exactly the same as the `.save` method, just that if it is invalid it will raise an exception.
+The `#save!` method is exactly the same as the `.save` method, just that if it is invalid it will raise an exception.

 ### Validations